 The Organization invests or holds a variety of investment vehicles, including money market funds, mutual funds and preferred stocks and bonds.
 These investments are exposed to interest rate, market, credit and other risks depending upon the nature of the investment.
 Accordingly, it is reasonably possible that these factors will result in changes in the value of the Organization's investments; however, the Organization's investments do not represent significant concentrations of market risk considering the Organization's portfolio is widely diversified among issuers.
 The brokerage services are a member of the Securities Investor Protection Corporation ("SIPC") which protects securities customers of its members up to \$500,000, including \$250,000 for claims of cash.

 Pledges Receivable:

-As of December 31, 2015, 89% of Pledges Receivable represents the amounts due from two donors.
+As of December 31, 2017 and 2016, 95% and 73%, respectively, of Pledges Receivable represents the amounts due from two donors.